 Treatment for depression comes in several different forms.
-When a woman is suffering from depression, it is important for her history and symptoms to be thoroughly assessed before recommending a treatment protocol.
+But also, when a woman is suffering from depression, it is important for her history and symptoms to be thoroughly assessed before recommending a treatment protocol.

-Each woman is different and each case of depression can vary in severity depending on the symptoms and causal factors.
-No matter the situation, it is important that something be done about it.
+Each woman is different and each case can vary in severity depending on the symptoms and causal factors.
+No matter the situation, it is important that something is done about it.
 If you or someone you care about is suffering from depression, you should seek professional help.

-Destination Hope: The Women’s Program provides treatment for depression to our clients.
+Destination Hope provides treatment for depression to our clients.
 Almost 100 percent of our clients with a substance abuse problem are also suffering from depression.
 Drug addiction and alcoholism are mental illnesses.